tranvictor/ethashproof/Readme.md

 Please read more on http://www.certificate-transparency.org/log-proofs-work.

 #### Merkle audit proof encoding

 For a DAG dataset element, there is a list of hashes (the proof) to prove its existence.
-In `ethashproof`, we dont include dataset element's hash and the merkle root in the proof and format it in the following rules:
+In `ethashproof`, we dont include dataset element's hash and the merkle root in the proof.

-1. assume the hashes are: `[h0, h1, h2, h3, ..., hn]` where `hi` is 16 bytes.
-2. if n is odd, append a 16 bytes number of 0
-3. reorder the hashes to: `[h1, h0, h3, h2, ...]`
-4. concatenate 2 consecutive hashes into one 32 bytes word so that the hashes becomes `[h1h0, h3h2, ...]`

 In the output of `ethashproof`, all proofs of the elements are included in order in 1 array so that the proof of dataset element 0 will be at the beginning of the array and element n's will be at the end.
 You will have to